What Is a Medical Home?

 How Can I Learn More About Local or State Initiatives?

-Contact your local Medical Home Team or Community Asset Mapping coalition.
-Please contact Kate Orville, MHPP Co-Director if your county does not contacts listed and you would like to learn more about opportunities local or state opportunities.
-You can also sign up for the Medical Home Leadership Network listserv (3-6 messages a month) or check out the other e-newsletters or calendar of upcoming conferences.
+Learn more about regional activities and contacts at Regional Contacts.
+You can contact Kate Orville, MHPP Co-Director if your county does not contacts listed and you would like to learn more about opportunities local or state opportunities.
+You can also sign up for the Medical Home Leadership Network listserv (3-6 messages a month) or check out the other or calendar of upcoming conferences.